mcollins21/astroChart/README.md

 personality traits.
 These traits are believed to be present in the people that were born under their corresponding Zodiac sign.

-- Phase 3 - Incomplete
+- Phase 3 - Complete

 Determine your compatibility with other people based on their zodiac sign.
 Each zodiac can be categorized by an